Frequently Asked Questions

 - For the health issues of a spouse/parent/child

 - For bereavement of a spouse/parent/child

 - Fax: 972-350-9359.

 How do I apply for hardship days?

-How much will be deducted each day?One-half of the employee's daily rate of pay for each day of hardship leave taken.
+How much will be awarded for each day?One-half of the employee's daily rate of pay for each day of hardship leave taken will be paid.